wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 ### Why do I not see a link to access the Wavefront service on start-up?

-* Currently only our free cluster supports automatic account provisioning with Spring Boot.
+* Currently, only our freemium cluster supports automatic account provisioning with Spring Boot.
 If you are using a different cluster, you won’t see a link.
 * You have configured an API token in your application's `application.properties` file.
 If you want to see the link printed on the console, add `wavefront.freemium-account=true` to the `application.properties` file.
 * If you have a web application, expose the Wavefront actuator endpoint to easily access your dashboard.

 ### How do I ensure I send data to the same account all the time (across multiple machines and deployments)?
 * If you are just trying out Wavefront, see [Manage Service Accounts](accounts.html#service-accounts) to create a service account that has a static token for reporting.
 Once you have the token, add it to the `application.properties` file.
-* If you are using Wavefront in a larger deployment, sign-up for a Wavefront trial at [www.wavefront.com](www.wavefront.com) and see [Manage Service Accounts](accounts.html#service-accounts) to learn how to create a service account.
+* If you want to use Wavefront in a larger deployment, sign-up for a Wavefront trial at [www.wavefront.com](www.wavefront.com) and see [Manage Service Accounts](accounts.html#service-accounts) to learn how to create a service account.
 Next, add the token and URL to the `application.properties` file.
-We are more than happy to help you with sizing and designing large-scale collection architectures for metrics, histograms, and traces.
+We can help you with sizing and designing large-scale collection architectures for metrics, histograms, and traces.
 Reach out to us on our [public Slack channel](https://www.wavefront.com/join-public-slack) for more information.

 ### How do I set up an email/password login to the account?